 - Social Security & Medicare.
 Employers are required to take a portion of your wages to fund social security and Medicare, which are known as the Federal Insurance Contribution Act (FICA) taxes.

 - Labor & Industries (L&I) Insurance.
-Washington-based insurance that employees pay into for medical care when experiencing a work-related injury/illnesses and can’t work because of it.
+Washington-based insurance that employees pay into for medical care when experiencing a work-related injury/illness and can’t work because of it.

 - Mandatory Unions.
 Paying for union dues.
 The State currently allows employers and labor unions to negotiate fees for union memberships.